-This class comprises non-material products of our minds, in order to allow for reasoning about their identity, circumstances of creation and historical implications.
+This class comprises non-material products of our minds and information produced by humans with or without using technical devices that have become objects of a discourse about their identity, circumstances of creation and historical implications.

 Characteristically, instances of this class are created, invented or thought by someone, and then may be documented or communicated between persons.
-Instances of E28 Conceptual Object may be found on more than one particular carrier, such as papers, electronic signals, marks, audio media, paintings, photos, human memories, etc.
+Instances of E28 Conceptual Object have the ability to exist on more than one particular carrier at the same time, such as papers, electronic signals, marks, audio media, paintings, photos, human memories, etc.